Ready to Finally Publish Your Book?

 Founding Member Pricing (Beta* Round Only):

-This special price is only available for beta participants.
+*This special price is only available for beta participants or first-time founding members.
 You’ll get more personalized support while helping us refine and perfect the program.
+Registration for a Partnership Call ends Sept 9th.

 Meet Your Team